LamaAni/parse-commit-args-action/README.md

 action | The executing action type (opened, closed ...) | true default_branch | The repo default branch (defaults to master) | true

+user_name | The name of the user/actor that triggered the action | true
+user_type | The type of the user/actor that triggered the action | true

 pull_request_merged | If true, this action is a result of a merged pull request | true pull_request_state | "closed" "open" | true pull_request_base_ref | The base ref for the pull request (merge to) | true